 Wide Receiver vs. Cornerback Matchup Analysis: Wild Card Weekend

-Below is a chart detailing each wide receiver versus cornerback matchup for the Wild Card Round: target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
-The most important column is the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
+Below is a chart detailing each wide receiver versus cornerback matchup for the wild card weekend.
+Target rates, cornerback yards per target and reception, catch rate allowed, yards, and fantasy points per target allowed.
+We now know which corners to target.
+We also know have which secondaries to target and will also use our own knowledge of how good or bad the cornerbacks are.
+The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).

-Wild Card Round Wide Receiver vs. Cornerback Matchups
+Super Wild Card Wide Receiver vs. Cornerback Matchups

 Note: An asterisk (*) will indicate WR or CB plays outside in two-wide sets.
 A double asterisk (**) indicates a rookie receiver to potentially take advantage of.
 N' in the Upgrade/Downgrade (+/-) column indicates a neutral matchup.
 Click the header to sort.
 Outside of shadow situations, LWRs and RWRs generally match up with both outside cornerbacks over the course of a game, as almost every wide receiver moves around the offensive formation to varying degrees, and almost every defense plays zone coverage on at least half of its snaps.

 M/U = aFPA ranking vs. WR.
 Tar % = targets per snap in coverage.
 C% = catch rate allowed.
 YPR = yards per reception allowed.
 YPT = yards per target allowed.
 FP/T = PPR fantasy points per target allowed.